-Course List (Communications)
+Communication Course List

 A broad survey of contemporary theories and processes of interpersonal, public, and mediated human communication.
-Pre: Graduate standing
+Pre: Graduate standing.

 Training in teaching the basic communication course at the university level.
 Emphasis on the theory and practice of teaching public speaking, prepared related materials and class sessions, and responding to student assignments.
-Graduate standing requires.
+Graduate standing required.
 May be repeated for up to 3 hours.

 Applied, advanced work in prospectus development.